The Baker Hotel: Amazing views of it now and in the future

 The 200-room Crazy Water Hotel opened in 1927, followed by the Baker on Nov.
 9, 1929, just two weeks after the stock market crash.

 The hotel included mineral baths, an Olympic-size swimming pool and a rooftop nightclub known as the Cloud Room, where old-timers could recall hearing tunes drifting through the air at night.

 “Back in those days, the Baker would probably rival anything in Las Vegas today,” former assistant manager Roy D. Walker said in a 1993 Star-Telegram article.
 “Big-name stars like Lawrence Welk, Sophie Tucker, the Dorsey Brothers.
 You couldn’t find a parking place for blocks.”

-The hotel closed in 1963 but reopened two years later, only to have its final paying guest in 1972.
-Fort Wolters was officially deactivated three years later in 1975.
+As the military’s presence declined, so did the Baker.
+The hotel shut down in 1963 but reopened two years later, only to have its final paying guest in 1972.
+Fort Wolters closed three years later, in 1975.

 In recent years, the Baker has become an online attraction as websites, Facebook pages and YouTube videos have been devoted to the hotel.
 Many contend it’s haunted.

 This report contains information from the Star-Telegram archives

 ▪ Roughly half the funding for renovating the Baker Hotel is expected to come from the EB-5 visa program, one of five employment-based programs administered by the Homeland Security Department's U.S. Citizenship and Immigration Services.

 ▪ In the EB-5 program, international investors can get visas by investing at least $500,000 in a U.S. business that creates or preserves at least 10 full-time jobs in a rural or high-unemployment area.
 The investor is not required to work for the business.